 The best time to visit the market would be in the morning or the first part of the day.
 If you wish to get a closer introduction to the fascinating food culture you can either opt for a Food Tour of Athens (read about my Food Tour experience here) or even better learn how to cook Greek food with Vasia (book the same experience here).
 Watch the video of my cooking experience below.

 The lively Monastiraki Square is a juxtaposition of eras and cultures, an all day centre of activity it includes attractions such as Hadrian’s Library, the Ancient Agora as well as the popular Flea market selling souvenirs, sandals and Greek artisan products.

 The square is connected with the Athenas Street which is the location of the famous Varvakeios Central Market.
 Here you will also find a few popular rooftop bars such as A for Athens and 360 Bar.

-At a close walking distance from the Monastiraki Square you will come across the famous street of the hanging lights — the Pittaki Street which is decorated with numerous lamps, chandeliers and lanterns.
-The Pittaki Street leads towards the lively neighbourhood of Psyrri — where you will find many restaurants, bars and local taverns.
+At a close walking distance from Monastiraki Square, you will come across the famous Instagrammable street that is home to the Little Kook Cafe.
+The Pittaki Street leads towards the lively neighborhood of Psyrri — where you will find many restaurants, bars, and local taverns.

-Built in a typical Roman style the Hadrian’s Library was completed by Emperor Hadrian in AD 132 — it also housed music and lecture rooms.
+Built-in a typical Roman style Hadrian’s Library was completed by Emperor Hadrian in AD 132 — it also housed music and lecture rooms.